World Penguin Day 2020

 Invasive species

-Introduced cats, rats, mice, rabbits, and dogs all contribute to a decline in penguins, their eggs, and young chicks.
+Introduced cats, rats, mice, rabbits, and dogs contribute to a decline in penguins, their eggs, and young chicks.

 Tourism